sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/mental-health/modern-health.md

-# Sourcegraph mental health resources
+# Sourcegraph Mental Health Resources

-## Overview Mental Health Perks:
+## Overview mental health perks:

 We understand the significance of prioritizing mental well-being, especially in challenging times.
 We value and support our teammates’ mental health and wellbeing.
 Sourcegraph offers Mental Health support through multiple avenues to meet each teammate's individual needs.
 We offer a reimbursement up to $250 annually, recommended applications/services, and health insurance plan benefits.
 Our reimbursement program does not require receipts to be submitted.
 In addition to general mental health support, our Family Planning vendor, Maven, offers 24/7 support to teammates with family concerns.